- Published on

 Service Info: OS: Linux; CPE: cpe:/o:Linux:linux_kernel

-80. The tester was redirected to the2million.htbdomain. - So the tester added the domain
+80. I was redirected to the2million.htbdomain. - So I added the domain

-2million.htbto/etc/hostsfile on the attacker system. - Opon revisitng the URL there is an older version of HackTheBox Official Website.
+2million.htbto/etc/hostsfile on the attacker system. - Upon revisitng the URL there is an older version of Hack-The-Box Official Website.

 - On inspecting source code in the